chenerinv/Linac_WireScan_Basic/README.md

 # Linac Wire Scan Basic
 Uses AcSys Python to execute a fast wire scan by issuing one setpoint and collecting data.

+- make the beta calculation more efficient & just calculate beta/gamma/etc. from the energy, rather than making it be provided

 Can run one WS or a QS.

 1/17/2023 Changes that were made from the previous version (1/3/2024):